heystevegray/dev-portfolio-netlify-cms/content/til/2020-09-20-wiki-wiki-fresh.md

 ![ooga-chaka wiki](assets/screen-shot-2020-09-20-at-7.27.28-pm.png "ooga-chaka wiki")

-I am working on [a custom React Hooks library](https://www.npmjs.com/package/ooga-chaka), and I wanted to be able to organize all of the markdown documentation that I was creating for it.
-The goal would be to make a documentation site like the [react docs](https://reactjs.org/docs/getting-started.html).
-But I needed an easy way to manage my documentation, including editing and hosting.
+I am working on [a custom React Hooks library](https://www.npmjs.com/package/ooga-chaka), and I wanted to be able to organize all of the [markdown](https://www.markdownguide.org/getting-started/) documentation that I was creating for it.
+I have seen really slick websites for documentation, like the [React Docs](https://reactjs.org/docs/getting-started.html), and I wanted something that was easy to maintain and navigate.
+I knew I would be including editing and hosting.
 This was made possible with [GitHub wiki pages](https://docs.github.com/en/github/building-a-strong-community/about-wikis).

 If you are not familiar with React Hooks, you can [learn more about them here](https://reactjs.org/docs/hooks-intro.html).